hintinteractive/hintapi/README.md

 	-	Update the user's info in the app memory.
 7. Additional Info:
 	-	Provide the property you want to update in the request body (if a property is missing then it keeps its original value).
+	-	Trying to update __v, _id, social_id, or, black_list will generate an internal server error.
+	-	Any property that is not part of the schema will be ignored.
 	-	(Server side) The user id is extracted from the X-ZUMO-AUTH header.

 ### API `DELETE /api/user`